MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Results and Discussion

-As has previously been observed for MBEs of correlation energies, constructing these from spatially localized orbitals tend to yield significantly more compact expansions and improved convergence onto exact results, e.g., in comparison to the delocalized natural orbitals used in this work.
-This is apparent by comparing the final MBE-CASSCF energies in the left panels of Figure \ref{orbs_ref}, which are systematically lower and closer to the energy obtained in a final MBE-CASCI energy evaluation (rightmost panels of Fig. \ref{orbs_ref}) when using localized orbitals.
-The effects of localization are even greater on the final MBE-CASCI energies, where results, when based on UNOs, oscillate some instead of observing a rapid convergence upon tightening the screening.
-This behavior reflects the non-variationality of the truncated MBE-FCI approach and localization of the initial active space orbitals will generally help to remedy such oscillations.
+As has previously been observed for calculations of correlation energies, constructing MBEs from spatially localized orbitals tend to yield significantly more compact expansions and improved convergence onto exact results, e.g., in comparison to the delocalized natural orbitals used in this work.
+This is apparent by comparing the final MBE-CASSCF energies in the left panels of Figure \ref{orbs_ref} to the energy obtained in a final MBE-CASCI energy evaluation (rightmost panels of Fig. \ref{orbs_ref}) when using localized orbitals.
+The final MBE-CASSCF energies in the localized orbital basis are systematically lower and closer to the final MBE-CASCI energies calculated from these same orbitals by employing tighter screening criteria.
+The effects of localization are even greater on the final MBE-CASCI energies, where results, when based on UNOs, exhibit oscillations instead of rapid convergence upon tightening the screening.
+This behavior reflects the nonvariationality of the truncated MBE-FCI approach and localization of the initial active space orbitals will generally help to remedy such oscillations.
 We also note how an explicit choice of reference space, and therefore a focus of the expansion onto a specific set of strongly correlated orbitals, appears to be beneficial to the overall accuracy of the MBE-CASSCF method.
 Both orbital and energy convergences with respect to screening thresholds are significantly improved, which, in turn, facilitates chemical accuracy in energies obtained using tight screening parameters.